 Managing your Market Roundup Subscription:

-Members who are interested in getting email notifications whenever a new article is posted to “Martin Pring's Market Roundup” can click the “Email Updates” link on the right side of the page to subscribe to those notifications.
+Members who are interested in getting email notifications whenever a new article is posted to “Martin Pring's Market Roundup” can go to the subscription area at the bottom of any “Martin Pring's Market Roundup” article, enter their email address, and click the green “Notify Me!” button.
 A link in the email message can be used to unsubscribe.

 After the market closes, we generate several automated DecisionPoint reports that can help members see strong and weak areas for several major indexes and several groups of popular stocks.
 The reports are based on Carl Swenlin's DecisionPoint approach to market timing.

 Note: These reports are different from the free “DecisionPoint” blog (discussed above).

 The DecisionPoint Reports and Trackers can be accessed from the Commentary box on the Home Page or via the “Choose a Blog” dropdown on the “Blogs” page.

 As discussed above, most blogs have a section at the end of each article where users can register to receive notifications whenever a new article is published.
 Just enter your email address and click the “Notify Me!” button.